marwinar/ESMhelpers/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ESMhelpers is to …
+The goal of ESMhelpers is to provide jamovi users access to a couple of R functions from existing R packages to use in multilevel analysis of experience sampling data.

 ## Installation